 “Mother Avellar, besides being the best mother in the world, or perhaps because she is the best mother in the world, is also a famous teller of tales,” Vorse wrote.
 “I would rather hear Mother Avellar tell the daily doings around her house than read a book of short stories by any famous author.”
 Look again at the picture of 437 Commercial and imagine it housing 10 children.
 (Three others were lost in infancy.)

 • Antone “Tony” Avellar was in the vital business of boat refueling.
 He operated a gasoline and oil tank boat that serviced the fleet, first with Texaco products, then with Standard Oil.
 After retiring, he operated cottages near his home at 210 Bradford Street.
-He married Louise Strube of Alsace-Lorraine in 1911 with whom he had four daughters.
-He later married Nellie Cabral and had two sons.
+He married Louise Strub of Alsace-Lorraine in 1911 with whom he had four daughters and two sons.
+He later married Nellie Cabral.
 His bright, broad face was preserved for posterity by the artist Gerrit A. Beneker in a 1918 Victory Liberty Loan poster.
 Avellar is shown digging confidently into his pockets, under the caption: “Sure!
 We’ll finish the job.”
 The Advocate said he had been credited with inspiring the sale of $5 million worth of war bonds, without quite explaining how that calculation could have been made.
 Tony is actually not reaching for money, however, as The Boston Daily Post explained:

 “Tony was in the midst of a problem of gasoline engine repairing in his repair shop at Provincetown when the artist Beneker paid him a visit.
 Tony, with his sleeves rolled up, his red undershirt showing, a battered hat joining a splotch of black grease that covered the side of his face, stood up and smiled upon his friend.
 Realizing that the call was in the nature of a visit, he began reaching into the recesses of his overalls for the makings of a cigarette, smiling a generous welcoming smile.